 As long as you take these factors into account, you can use ultrasonic level sensors in many industries and applications.
 Let’s go over a few.

 The water and wastewater industry strongly favors ultrasonic level sensors because they help with pump control, cycling and monitoring, overfill protection and more.
 In fact, ultrasonic level sensors have become the standard for most liquid level requirements.

 Water and Wastewater applications use open channel flow monitoring technique for measurement of flow in various water systems.
 In this technique, the flow rate of water is determined by measuring the height of water with the help of an ultrasonic level sensor.

 In the chemical industry, ultrasonic level sensor applications include level measurements for corrosive liquids, fuel glues, resins, paints, rubbers, and plastics.
 The chemical industry often measures potent products, so you’ll need a non-contact level measurement.

-Ultrasonics level transmitters work excellently on storage tanks for corrosive materials such as hydrochloric acid (HCl), sulphuric acid (H2SO4), and caustic soda (NaOH).
+Ultrasonics level sensors work excellently on storage tanks for corrosive materials such as hydrochloric acid (HCl), sulphuric acid (H2SO4), and caustic soda (NaOH).

 Still, you should make sure your sensor material is chemically compatible.
 Many ultrasonics come with wetted materials made of PVDF.